shundhammer/y2log-util/README.md

 This is included in the more general `y2log-clean` script.

-The rationale is that those parts are always the same anywhere for each log line in all normal cases, so we can save some screen space; and, more importantly, give Bugzilla less opportunities to butcher any pasted content, like it loves to do.
+The rationale is that those parts are always the same anyway for each log line in all normal cases, so we can save some screen space; and, more importantly, give Bugzilla less opportunities to butcher any pasted content, like it loves to do.